 Zebrafish hydrodynamics and locomotion during predator-prey interactions

-In my dissertation work in the McHenry Lab I am investigating the biomechanics of active pursuit in zebrafish and the escape strategy of prey fish.
-I use high-speed video and custom tracking software to visualize the kinematics of prey pursuit.
-By simulating a swimming fish, I can explore how different body motions affect the overall trajectory toward prey and uncover motor control strategies.
-This work is leading to insights about the role of intermittent locomotion in aquatic predator-prey interactions.
-Ongoing work is focused on the hydrodynamics of turning maneuvers in zebrafish.
+In my dissertation work in the McHenry Lab I investigated the biomechanics of active pursuit in zebrafish and the escape strategy of prey fish.
+I used high-speed video and custom tracking software to visualize the kinematics of prey pursuit.
+By simulating a swimming fish, I could explore how different body motions affect the overall trajectory toward prey and uncover motor control strategies.
+This work led to insights about the role of intermittent locomotion in aquatic predator-prey interactions.
+I also developed a technique to record multiple types of photographic data using a single camera.

 Advisor: Dr. Matt McHenry

 During the summer of 2011, I participated in the NCSU REU program.
 I was part of a group of six students working under the guidance of Dr. Mette Olufsen.
 The goal of our research project was to develop a mathematical model of the circulatory system and to effectively model the autonomic response that regulates blood pressure during head-up tilt.
 We used numerical methods to estimate a subset of model parameters from patient specific data.
 This research has the potential to become a tool for personalized diagnosis of blood pressure regulation disorders.